jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part4.md

 Congratulations!
 You have successfully completed a spatial join using ArcGIS Online.
 Time to put your new skills to work in the following practice problem:

 Using the Campgrounds feature layer and the Administrative Forest Boundaries feature layer, create a map that displays all federal campgrounds and helps the viewer identify which United States Forest Service Region each campground is located in.

+If needed, you can find a sample workflow to solve this problem [here](https://github.com/jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/blob/main/Sections/Part6.md#spatial-join-practice-problem).

 [<<< Previous](Part3.md) | [Next >>>](Part5.md)